 Kirribilli

-Next, they rode past Kirribilli House.
+This led to Kirribilli so they rode past Kirribilli House.
 Kirribilli House is the secondary official residence of the Prime Minister of Australia.
 After that, they rode around the corner to Jeffrey Street Wharf.
 From here, the views across Sydney Harbour towards the Sydney Opera House and the CBD are magnificent.
 In addition, it also has an up-close view of the side and underneath of the bridge.
 A perfect place to stop for photos.
-So far, the trike tour Christmas gift was a lot of fun.
+So far, the Christmas gift trike tour was a lot of fun and they have already seen so much.

 The Kirribilli Loop